 Arctic Sense will explore the polar Atlantic ecosystem, assess its current health and highlight its vulnerability to climate change and pollution.
 Combining research with storytelling, and whales as our flagship species, we will reveal its beauty and fragility to the public.

 A 3000 nautical mile investigative journey from the North Sea to the high Arctic, departing from Stavanger, Norway arriving in London, UK

-Reach the high arctic, and execute a comprehensive research program as planned, while documenting the journey with high quality storytelling.
+Reach the high arctic, and execute a comprehensive research program while documenting the journey with high quality storytelling.

 Reach a minimum of 200 000 school children with educational content from our journey, in cooperation with our partnering scientific institutions.

 The Arctic Sense journey is divided into 4 separate chapters, each mutually supportive for the storytelling and our partners.

 Departing from Stavanger June 1st, we will do a reasonably rapid transit from southern Norway to Tromsø in Northern Norway.
 On the way we will stop to capture elements building up the story, while we get the crew and vessel fine tuned for the journey ahead.
 More specifically, we plan on making a stop in Andenes to document sperm whales, while testing our hydrophones in a familiar environment for later use along the Arctic Sense journey.
 This will be the 11th time we transit the Norwegian coast, and the 5th time we document whales in Andenes.